itsalljokay/MassCasualty/README.md

 Forks are welcome.
 This was my first project in Python, and as such, being able to see better practices, improvements, and alternate methods is gladly received.

+I also wrote an article about this project on [Medium](https://medium.com/@jessilanum/simulating-mass-casualty-triage-for-mercy-class-ships-2d95d374e22d).
+Feel free to discuss, share or interact with this idea on that platform.

 ## License